scc-digitalhub/validation-framework/library/docs/authentication.md

 ## Artifact/Data store

 The `Client` uses these objects to persist/fetch data into/from the backend storage.
-*Datajudge* offers five plugin out-of-th-box for *Artifact/Data store*, and four of them may require authentication:
+*Datajudge* offers five plugin out-of-the-box for *Artifact/Data store*, and four of them may require authentication:

 - Azure
 - S3
 - FTP
 - HTTP

-Similarly ot the *Metadata store*, the way of passing credentials to the `Client` is the following:
+Similarly to the *Metadata store*, the way of passing credentials to the `Client` is the following:

 ```python
 import datajudge as dj